orourkedd/effects-as-data/README.md

 See full example in the `effects-as-data-examples` repository: [effects-as-data-examples](https://github.com/orourkedd/effects-as-data-examples/blob/master/basic).

-## Getting Starting Using Existing Commands and Handlers
+## Using Existing Commands and Handlers
 This example demonstrates using the `effects-as-data-universal` module which contains commands/handlers that can be used anywhere Javascript runs.
+You can use commands and handers from any module and/or [create your own](getting-started-from-scratch).

 ```js
 const { buildFunctions } = require('effects-as-data')